Learning for Life

 In the Early Years pupils are taught primarily through focused play activities.
 One of these will regularly be based in the area of Language and Communication.
 In addition most pupils will have specific communication targets that will be worked towards throughout the school day.
 During the Reception year (F2) pupils are gradually introduced to aspects of the Literacy in the National Curriculum.

-English is taught as a separate subject and as an integral part of all other subject lessons.
+English is taught as a separate subject during Literacy lessons and as an integral part of all other subject lessons.
 Regular targets are set according to the needs of individual pupils.
 Pupils within a class with similar or identical targets may then be grouped accordingly.
 The aspirational targets set are carefully chosen to ensure that pupils are able to succeed, therefore developing confidence and a positive attitude to work.
 During Literacy lessons pupils work towards individual or group targets in reading, writing, and speaking and listening.
 Targets are also taken into account during the teaching of other subjects.
-Our pupils have access to a range of different reading schemes for example, Oxford Reading Tree, Wellington Square, as well as supplementary school based resources.
+Our pupils have access to a range of different reading schemes for example, Oxford Reading Tree, Flying Boot, as well as supplementary school based resources.

 When our pupils are ready for the teaching of phonics we follow a structured phonics programme.